 In some countries, particularly in the tropics, disputes over land rights and the conversion of natural forests to industrial plantations, something that worries the paper industry, NGOs, and consumers.

 “The single biggest direct cause of tropical deforestation is the conversion of forests to cropland and pastures, mainly in the supply end.”

 www.replantingtherainforests.org, April 2013

-Two Sides initiative supports solutions to these problems, and recognizing the need to promote products which can be clearly traced to sustainable sources.
+Two Sides initiative supports solutions to these problems and recognizing the need to promote products that can be clearly traced to sustainable sources.